LIBREhub/napari-LatAm-workshop-2023/docs/intro.md

 ## Feedback and support

-If you have any questions, please create a [github issue](https://github.com/BiAPoL/Image-data-science-with-Napari-and-Python-LatAm2023/issues).
+If you have any questions, please create a [github issue](https://librehub.github.io/napari-LatAm-Workshop-2023/issues).
 Alternatively, open a thread on [image.sc](https://image.sc).

 ## Acknowledgements

-This course was held virtually at EPFL Lausanne in December 2022.
-We would like to thank Suliana Manley for the invitation, Edward Andò, Mallory Wittwer, Florian Aymanns for the local support and the EPFL Lausanne for financial support.
+This course was held virtually at the IIBM, Universidad Católica de Chile in August 2023 as part of the LIBRE hub project.
+We would like to thank all online contributors and speakers for their support and CZI financial support through the LIBRE hub project.
-We would like to thank all the people who shared teaching materials we are reusing here, in particular Anna Poetsch ([Biotec Dresden](https://tu-dresden.de/cmcb/biotec/forschungsgruppen/poetsch)), Benoit Lombardot (MPI-CBG Dresden), Martin Weigert (EPFL Lausanne) and Alexander Krull (U Birmingham).
+We would like to thank all the people who shared teaching materials we are reusing here, in particular from an [EPFL copurse last year](https://github.com/BiAPoL/Image-data-science-with-Napari-and-Python-LatAm2023).
-We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy—EXC2068–Cluster of Excellence Physics of Life of TU Dresden.